 Summer term: Algebra (simultaneous equations and linear inequalities, non-linear graphs)

-Explorer Key Stage 4 Maths curriculum
+Key Stage 4 Maths Functional Skills curriculum

-Key stage 4 Maths students work through a scheme of work to prepare them for Pearson Functional Skills Level 1 then Level 2 assessment.
+Some key stage 4 Maths students work through a scheme of work to prepare them for Pearson Functional Skills Level 1 then Level 2 assessment.
 This is not taught over specific terms as students progress at varying rates and assessment is undertaken 'on demand'.
 Your child's maths teacher will be able to discuss with your their up coming topics on a termly basis.

 Why do we teach what we teach in Maths?